-MEMORIAL HALL MUSEUM is open 11 am to 4:30 pm weekends in May, and Tuesday through Sunday (closed Monday) June through October.
+2022 Schedule: MEMORIAL HALL MUSEUM is open 11 am to 4:30 pm weekends in May, and Tuesday through Sunday (closed Monday) June through October.
 We look forward to welcoming you this season.
 Continuing our 150th anniversary celebration, we are offering FREE admission again this season!

 INDIAN HOUSE MEMORIAL CHILDREN’S MUSEUM is currently closed.
-Information about next season to be announced.
+We hope to reopen for school groups in fall 2022!